-Join Joseph Lowery for an in-depth discussion in this video Using the exercise files, part of Up and Running with Laravel.
+Join Joseph Lowery for an in-depth discussion in this video Using the exercise files, part of Learning Laravel 4 (2014).

 I'm very happy to announce that any member of Lynda.com has access to the exercise files used throughout this title.
 Naturally, the information in this course is ultimately intended to be applied to your own webpages.
 However, you may find it helpful to work with the supplied exercise files to practice the steps safely and without creating your own examples.
 To begin using the files from the site, download them, extract them, and then store those files in a convenient location, such as your desktop.